NorskHelsenett/HelseID.Samples/SampleApiForTokenExchange/README.md

 The APIAccess sample is configured to use this API when using the token exchange functionality.
 While doing this, you must also run the [Sample API](../SampleApi/README.md) as this API consumes it.

-The localhost port for this API is configured in the file `ConfigurationValues.cs`in the `Configuration` folder in the hieararchy above this folder.
+The localhost port for this API is configured in the file `ConfigurationValues.cs`in the `Configuration` folder in the hierarchy above this folder.
 If you want to change the port number, change the `SampleApiForTokenExchangePort`constant in that file.

 ### Requirements